Jump to: Guan Chua - Diplôme de Cuisine, 2013 | Alexei Zimin | Kong Suetrong | Sarah Thompson | Grace Lee

 I am a young pastry professional from Sri Lanka.
 Unusually, my previous exploits were in the professional football arena where I captained college teams from under-12 to under-19 and represented my country in two prestigious Asian soccer tournaments in Uzbekistan and Vietnam.
 After deciding to change direction and follow my passion for food, I began training at an elite hotel in the Sri Lankan city of Colombo, before moving to Switzerland to obtain a Certificate in International Hotel and Tourism Management.
 For my next step, Le Cordon Bleu was an obvious choice.
 I realised that if I wanted to become the best I had to study with the best.
 I chose London because for me, it is the heart of the culinary world, a truly international city, where students from all over the world are taught by the best pastry professionals.

 The Pâtisserie Diploma course was amazing.
 Le Cordon Bleu students must really be dedicated to get the maximum from the course which I feel I tried my best to do.
 I not only loved the course, but also the teaching chefs who are world renowned for their expertise and were exceptionally good mentors.
 What I enjoyed most is the manner in which they recognised the talent of their students and let them work with their own creativity, while guiding and motivating them to become better artists throughout the course and beyond.
-To cite one instance, after graduating from Le Cordon Bleu, I was called upon by Chef Julie Walsh to assist in the creation of intricately decorated, 6-foot, 4-tier cake, for the Tate and Lyle Royal Wedding Cake Exhibition to mark Prince William's royal wedding to Kate Middleton earlier this year.
+To cite one instance, after graduating from Le Cordon Bleu, I was called upon by Chef Julie Walsh to assist in the creation of intricately decorated, 6-foot, 4-tier cake, for the Tate and Lyle Royal Wedding Cake Exhibition to mark Prince William's royal wedding to Kate Middleton.

 I am currently in the process of finalising my plans for a move to the USA to work and develop my skills for one year at the 5-star Chateau Elan Winery and Resort in Atlanta.
 To anybody with a serious passion for food and the culinary arts, I would strongly recommend that they enrol on a course at Le Cordon Bleu.